 📧 jmclapham@wm.edu | 📞 +1 (434) 218-9522

-I'm a Computer Science Ph.D. candidate and research assistant at William and Mary, graduating at the end of 2025.
-I am part of the HealthComp lab and am advised by Dr. Gang Zhou.
+I'm a Computer Science Ph.D. at William & Mary.
+I successfully defended my dissertation in November 2025.
+I have been a research assistant in the HealthComp lab and am advised by Dr. Gang Zhou.

 I'm translating this work into real-world impact through Motion Medix, a Virginia-based startup developing mobile sensing tools for health and aging.